Halle Berry’s Non-Nude Skinny Dip Instagram Video: Halle @’s Bruno Mars [Video]

-Halle Berry may have made a statement with Halle’s curly Afro hairstyle at the Academy Awards, as reported by the Inquisitr, but she made an even bigger statement after the Oscars were over, with a video that’s going viral on social media.
+Halle Berry may have made a statement with her curly Afro hairstyle at the Academy Awards, as reported by the Inquisitr, but she made an even bigger statement after the Oscars were over, with a video that’s going viral on social media.

 Halle Berry's Curly Oscars Haircut Is A No. 7 Twitter Trending Topic [Photos] – The Inquisitr https://t.co/8Gq31Huhpn